EU’s Culture Compass for Europe

 Image credits: Starting with the Limbs, Annie Hanauer and Cie L’Autre Maison, photo by Pierre Gondard

-On 3 December 2025, International Day of Persons with Disabilities, Europe Beyond Access will launch the new report, Learning to Change.
+On 3 December 2025, International Day of Persons with Disabilities, Europe Beyond Access launched the new report, Learning to Change.

 The research report is authored by On The Move, and commissioned by Skånes Dansteater in the context of Europe Beyond Access with the support of the British Council.